-Help ensure companies do their part when it comes to compliance with the Financial Crime specialization of Utica College’s Master of Science in Data Science.
+Help ensure companies do their part when it comes to compliance with the Financial Crime specialization of Utica University’s Master of Science in Data Science.
 This specialization is designed for students with an interest in managing corporate and advanced technological resources devoted to combating economic crime.

 Work alongside a faculty of data science practitioners with decades of experience in fighting financial crime and benefit from a 100-percent online program that fits your personal and professional life.

 Through a combination of courses in business and financial crime, you will build on your data science knowledge to understand the impact of your analysis in an organizational and corporate context.

 Companies across the U.S. need data scientists with the right skill set: business acumen in combination with analytical skills.
 You’ll complete this specialization ready to provide regulatory compliance in sectors such as financial services and health care.